 The never-ending pollution clouds your goggles and your initial enthusiasm in no time.
 The start is brutal.

 But the rewards come thick and fast once you get out of the congested valley.
 On the first 600 km westwards, Nepal shows off its magnificence as if on a silver platter:

 You follow rushing rivers on roads skillfully winding along their banks, catch glimpses of the Himalayas, with their snow-capped peaks skimming through nearby forests, and cross through national parks, which cover part of the pancake-flat southern Terai.

 Intimidating signboards warn you about the danger of some severe wildlife, including elephants and tigers.
 A startling moment if you're riding by yourself.

 Without time pressure, I was cruising along through sunny days, stopping somewhere in nowhere and often enjoying random chats with locals along the way.
 Thanks to an extended stay in Nepal years ago, I still master the local language well enough to get by without a problem.

-If you're not too fussy with food, you'll get along just fine.
-Nepal's national dish called "daal bhaat (rice with lentils and vegetables) is always cooking somewhere on a local stove.
+You'll get along just fine if you're not too fussy with food.
+Nepal's national dish, daal bhaat (rice with lentils and vegetables), always cooks on a local stove.
 It's reasonably priced (including refills until you’ve had enough) and heavenly tasty.
 Even more so, if you can manage to eat with your hand, which many Nepalis still favor over cutlery.

 And it provides rocket fuel to power through some exhausting riding days.